mknowlton89/readme-generator/README.md

 ## <h2>Description</h2>

-This is a product that helps developers created awesome readme files.
+This is a command-line tool that helps developers created awesome, in-depth README files.

 ## <h2 id="">Table of Contents</h2>